 So you’re convinced that making your own homemade dressing is at least worth a shot.
 Here’s the how-to that will help you to take this theory and put it into practice.
 Where to start?
 Unless you’re already well-acquainted with different oils and vinegars, it is helpful to start with a recipe.
-Check out our Maple Balsamic Vinaigrette and the Domestic Diva’s Buttermilk Basil Dressing, and then check out the considerations for combining below.

-5 Basic Elements of salad dressing for Everyday Chef.
+5 Basic Elements of Salad Dressing:

-- Acid: The go-to vinegars are balsamic, red wine and rice vinegar.
+- Acid: The go-to vinegars are balsamic, red wine, and rice vinegar.
 Want a change of pace?
 Try champagne or sherry vinegar.
 You can also substitute some or all of the vinegar with freshly squeezed lemon juice.
 A splash of lime juice goes well with citrus-based salads.

 - Salt: A generous pinch or two is usually enough.
-If you’re desired dressing is Asian-inspired, opt for Tamari (a slightly more refined soy sauce) instead of salt.
+If your desired dressing is Asian-inspired, opt for Tamari (a slightly more refined soy sauce) instead of salt.
 The Domestic Diva recommends kosher salt and sea salt.

-- Aromatics: Minced fresh herbs, shallots, citrus rind, black pepper and/or garlic aren’t mandatory but add flavor.
-Common salad herbs include basil, thyme, tarragon, cilantro, mint, parsley and dill.
+- Aromatics: Minced fresh herbs, shallots, citrus rind, black pepper, and/or garlic aren’t mandatory but add flavor.
+Common salad herbs include basil, thyme, tarragon, cilantro, mint, parsley, and dill.
 Mix and match as you please.

 How to combine it all?